yfix/docker-jenkins-fat/README.md

 # docker-jenkins-fat
-Fat jenkins docker image (deprecated)
+Jenkins docker image intended to be "Fat" slave (lot of prebuilt tools onboard)